MicrosoftDocs/azure-docs/articles/backup/backup-sql-server-database-from-azure-vm-blade.md

 author: AbhishekMallick-MS
 ms.author: v-abhmallick
 ---
-# Back up a SQL Server from the Azure VM blade
+# Back up an SQL Server from the Azure VM blade

-This article describes how to use Azure Backup to back up a SQL Server (running in Azure VM) from the SQL VM resource via the Azure portal.
+This article describes how to use Azure Backup to back up an SQL Server (running in Azure VM) from the SQL VM resource via the Azure portal.

 SQL Server databases are critical workloads that require a low recovery-point objective (RPO) and long-term retention.
 You can back up SQL Server databases running on Azure virtual machines (VMs) by using [Azure Backup](backup-overview.md).